MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/powershell/new-place.md

 ### -ResourceLinks

-The ResourceLinks parameter specifies external links or [Teams app](/microsoftteams/apps-in-teams) IDs that should be associated to this building, such as a dining menu, a link to services or a Teams app for visitor management.
+The ResourceLinks parameter specifies external links or [Teams app](/microsoftteams/apps-in-teams) IDs that should be associated with this building, such as a dining menu, a link to services or a Teams app for visitor management.
 For more information on how to set up services in Places, see [Services in Places](/deployoffice/places/services-in-places).

 The value must be provided as an array of links, as shown in [Example 4](/deployoffice/places/powershell/set-placev3#example-4).
 Each link should contain the following properties: Name, Value, and Type.
 For example, a link would be written as @{name="TestLink"; value="https://contoso.com/"; type="Url"}.